-Both the Massachusetts Environmental Policy Act (MEPA) and National Environmental Policy Act (NEPA) require the Proposed Action be compared to a No Action Alternative (Figure 2-2).
+The National Environmental Policy Act (NEPA) requires the Proposed Action be compared to a No Action Alternative (Figure 2-2).
 The No Action Alternative assumes that no improvements would be made to the RSA at the Runway 27 End and the existing RSA would remain 500 feet wide and 150 feet long.
 The RSA for the Runway 27 End does not meet Federal Aviation Administration's (FAA) standard RSA length of 1,000 feet for a full dimension RSA nor provide an equivalent level of safety with an EMAS, and thus, the existing RSA deficiency at the Runway 27 End would remain unresolved.
 The No Action Alternative would not affect airfield utility and efficiency, or the perimeter road.
 It would avoid environmental impacts and impacts to the navigation channel.
 Although the No Action Alternative does not impact the environment, this alternative does not address the primary safety purpose and need of the Project.
-A No Action Alternative is used as the baseline against which to evaluate the environmental impacts of the alternatives carried forward for analysis.
-Therefore, per the requirements of MEPA and NEPA, the No Action Alternative is retained for comparative purposes only.
+A No Action Alternative is used as the baseline against which to evaluate the environmental impacts of the alternative for analysis.
+Therefore, per the requirements of NEPA, the No Action Alternative is retained for comparative purposes only.